2014/2015 program starting in September 2014

 - be a member of a historically disadvantaged group in South Africa;

 - have a distinguished academic background;

-- be a practicing lawyer at a law firm in South Africa and have a minimum of two years of corporate legal practice experience and a record of having performed high-quality work at a junior level;
+- be a practicing lawyer at a law firm in South Africa and have a minimum of two years of corporate legal practice experience (beyond articles) and a record of having performed high-quality work at a junior level;

 - have a record of involvement in and commitment to community or pro bono work;

 - have strong references; and

 - have a demonstrated plan to return to South Africa after the fellowship and to share the skills he or she acquired through the fellowship with others.